-- (a) Outdoor childcare areas should be secure, with controlled access during program hours.
-Consideration should be given for security and controlled access outside of program hours to discourage vandalism, littering and theft of equipment. - (b) Convenient and secure storage is key to the regular use and maintenance of outdoor play equipment.
+- (a) The safety and security of the outdoor play area must be addressed when there are adjacent uses directly beside or above it. - (b) Outdoor childcare areas should be secure, with controlled access during program hours.
+Consideration should be given for security and controlled access outside of program hours to discourage vandalism, littering and theft of equipment. - (a)(c)\\Convenient and secure storage is key to the regular use and maintenance of outdoor play equipment.
 Storage should be protected from rain and wind to prevent equipment from rusting or getting water- logged and dirty.
-It should be securely locked to prevent unauthorized entry. - (c) Outdoor toys, wheeled vehicles, play equipment and maintenance equipment should be stored convenient to points of use.
-All storage should be secure from unsupervised entrance by children and outfitted with appropriate hooks, bins and shelving.

-(d) Maintenance and landscaping material and equipment should be stored separately from program equipment.
+It should be securely locked to prevent unauthorized entry. - (b)(d) Outdoor toys, wheeled vehicles, play equipment and maintenance equipment should be stored conveniently to points of use.
+All storage should be secure from unsupervised entrance by children and outfitted with appropriate hooks, bins and shelving. - (c)(e) Maintenance and landscaping material and equipment should be stored separately from program equipment.